dell-democenter/dell-democenter.github.io/0499/Readme_v3.1.md

 fresh deployed, nothing configured intend to be used when demonstrating synergy between dell primary storage <> backup storage, orchestrated by PowerProtect

+## ontap simulator
+ontap 2 node cluster with no shared backend (simulator limit)
+managing with virtual cluster name ontap-cluster.demo.local or IP 192.168.1.70
+some storage virtual machine for CIFS / NFS /iSCSI are already prepared
+try some DNAS backup with ppdm or import external ontap storage with powerstore

 ## powerscale
 fresh deployed, joinded the demo.local domain. has some file in the \\powerscale\data SMB share. intend to be used for demontrating the DNAS workload in PPDM.